gamemanual0/gm0/source/docs/custom-manufacturing/3d-printing.rst

 Polycarbonate (PC)
 ^^^^^^^^^^^^^^^^^^

 Polycarbonate and its variants are very very strong, technical materials.
 PC shines in its ability to be very rigid, and handle shock loads exceedingly well.
 PC also requires being dry, having a printer capable of **very** high temperatures, and an enclosure.
 It is a very challenging material to print, and is often very expensive.
-There is little reason to ever need printed polycarbonate parts in FTC, and anyone tying to tell that there is is likely trying to justify the time, effort, and money they just spent on it.
+There is little reason to ever need printed polycarbonate parts in FTC, with no use cases requiring its strength.

 There are several PC blends that can be much easier to print, a standout example is PolyMaker PolyMax PC.
 It is an easier-to-print, lower temp PC that retains many of the advantages of pure PC.
 PolyLite is not quite as impact-resistant, but a lot cheaper.
 Both are much easier to print than pure PC.